BMJ Evidence-Based Medicine Editorial Board members have agreed and adhere to the journals conflict of interest policies.

 Mr Collins’ completed his PhD at the Centre for Evidence-Based, University of Oxford.
 His research and work encompasses increasing the use of evidence-based practice in low-resource settings.

-Dr Rachel Dean, BVMS PhD MSc, DSAM, MRCVS
+Dr Rachel Dean, BVMS, PhD, MSc, DSAM, SFHEA, MRCVS

 Dr Dean is a recognised international leader in the field of Evidence-based Veterinary Medicine and has published widely and teaches this discipline at undergraduate and postgraduate level.
 She is a specialist in Feline Medicine and chairs the Association of Charity Vets.